lixianbin1/RssBook/README_en.md

 [中文](./README.md)

+### What is RSS?

+RSS is a kind of promotion technology originated from Netscape, which transmits the content of users' subscription to their communication collaboration format.
+RSS builds a technical platform for the rapid dissemination of information, making everyone a potential information provider; From the RSS reader's point of view, it is not necessary to consider what it really means, as long as it is simply understood as a convenient information acquisition tool; The main versions are 0.91, 1.0, 2.0

+### The origin of RSS

+1997 - Dave winer developed scriptingnews.
+RSS was born.

+1999 - Netscape developed RSS 0.90 (supported by scripting News).
+This is simple XML with an RDF header.

+2000 - userland released the formal 0.91 specification

+2003 - the official RSS 2.0 specification was released.

+### The fall of RSS?

+In 2013, as Google announced the closure of RSS subscription service Google Reader; Domestic websites have shut down RSS subscription services;

+At present, only a small number of websites or private RSS services are left;

 ### Customize the feed

 1. In the repository root, open `osmosfeed.yaml` file, click the "Pencil (Edit this file)" button to edit.